How Billy Graham Made Peace With Sunday Sports

 “Some of us have struck once, some twice.
 But you’ll all, every last one of you, strike out when the Great Umpire of the Ages calls the balls and strikes,” Graham warned his listeners.
 “The count is three and two, the next pitch is the last one.
 Decide now, before it’s too late.”

-By the 1960s, Graham seems to have retired his “Casey at the Bat” sermon.
+By the 1960s, Graham seemed to have retired his “Casey at the Bat” sermon.
 Yet his take on Thayer’s poem nevertheless fits with two themes that remained consistent throughout Graham’s long ministry: his focus on a moment of spiritual decision, and his interest in sports.
 Indeed, Graham’s ministry provides a useful lens into a long-forgotten transformation in the way that American evangelicals related to sports.

 For the North Carolina-born Graham, baseball was the sport of choice.
 He played throughout high school, mostly as weak-hitting first baseman, and in a handful of semi-pro games after high school.
 He also idolized Babe Ruth; after meeting him as a youth and shaking his hand, Graham refused to wash his hands for three days.